abhisheksugam/Vehicle-Detection-and-Tracking/README.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Most of the problems or issues with the implementation was tuning the parameters and finding the right combinations.
-Furthermore, a more robust solution would not work in real-time.

-The results I get aren't perfect, of course.
-* Using global variables is bad programming practice as per me.
-I next plan to implement a proper class to handle the detection parts.
+The flaws in my project are as follows:
 * My implementation doesn't generalize well on any other video.
-Primary improvement area as per me would be the sliding window sizes, or using a DL based approach in it's entirety.
 * Current implementation can't distinguish between the cars when one eclipses the other.

-I strongly believe a DL approach would be better for this project.
-Or at the very least, more relevant dataset to help generalize the classification process.